milkyway-labs/milkyway/images/README.md

-# Specialized images for milk
+# Specialized images for MilkyWay

 ## `private`